Is Contentful a WordPress alternative?

 Yes and no.

-While you can, with a certain level of expertise, customize WordPress to build in workarounds and third-party plugins that give it some of the customization options you’d expect from a truly headless CMS, it’s important to remember that it wasn’t built for that — which can make that process complicated and pricey.
+While you can build in workarounds and add third-party plugins to customize some parts of WordPress, it’s important to remember that the platform wasn’t built for this, making the process complicated and pricey.

-For example, if you want to add a product information management (PIM) tool to WordPress you’ll need to find a compatible third-party option, at the right price, then build an interface for it, and then create the relevant product pages for it, and make sure that they’re also compatible with the other pages in your online store.
-You’ll also need to find a developer with the skill and expertise to do that work for you, which means allocating more time and resources to the project.
+For example, if you want to add a product information management (PIM) tool to WordPress you’ll need to find a compatible third-party option, build an interface for it, create the relevant product pages for it, and make sure that they’re compatible with the other pages in your online store.
+You’ll probably need to hire a developer with prior experience to do that work for you, which means allocating more time and resources to the project.

 And that’s just for one module.

-On the other hand, it’s true that WordPress can be adapted into a platform that resembles a headless CMS.
+It’s true that WordPress can be adapted into a platform that resembles a headless CMS.
 In fact, WordPress even released its own REST API to accommodate advanced features and push it closer to headless-style functionality.
-However, that workaround typically requires additional development effort, which can add complexity for nontechnical users and, ultimately, complicate content workflows for brands that need to be agile in fast-moving markets.
+However, that workaround requires additional development effort, which adds complexity for nontechnical users and, ultimately, complicates content workflows for brands that need to be agile in fast-moving markets.

 Compare that complexity to a headless CMS, built with an API-first design philosophy so that you can just connect a PIM, or a DAM, or a personalization module, or a translation module, or SEO tools, or any new tool effortlessly, without any need for specialized expertise, and without worrying about coding compatibility.